 Highlights: Confident, Reliable, Reserved

-Still a popular dog in Turkey, the Anatolian Mastiff or Kangal Shepherd dog, is a powerful and proud mastiff type dog.
+Still a popular dog in Turkey, the Anatolian Mastiff or Kangal Shepherd dog, is a powerful yet proud type of mastiff.
 Having been working dogs for thousands of years, they’re some of the most respected breeds in their motherland.

 In the past, they were guardians of sheep flocks.
 As such, expect the territorial and protective nature of the Anatolian Mastiff to shine through.
 Given their 100 to 150 pound frame, there will be few intruders that would dare mess with one.